artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 &nbsp;

+A portfolio can be whatever you want it to be.
 You could spend forever on a portfolio, but it's really just an exercise in restraint and prioritisation.
 Eventually it's been shaved to a point where you can remove nothing more.

 _More infö that I've reviewed and given a 👍:_